 Let’s face it; recycling clay is not at the top of a potters list.
 Most potters I know dread having to slop slushy clay on plaster molds or ware boards.
 It’s a tedious and time-consuming messy task.

 I didn’t want to do it, but I had a strong desire not to waste clay.
 There had to be an easier, more manageable, less messy way not to waste clay.
 After watching a bunch of videos, asking a few potter friends some questions, and through a lot of trial and error I finally came up with an easy 6 step process of Recycling my Bone Dry Clay.

-What You Need To Recycle Your Bone Dry Clay The Easy Way
+The Supplies You Need To Recycle Your Bone Dry Clay

 Old Pillowcases – You may also use any type of pouches.
 Just make sure it is a tightly woven, breathable fabric for your clay to dry properly.
 Also, make sure there is no fraying around your fabric because it could get in your clay.